-Interruption, Termination, and Dumping Services
+Interruption, Recovery/Termination, and Dumping Services

 The supervisor offers many services to assist in the detection and processing of abnormal conditions during the execution of the system.
-Certain types of abnormal conditions are detected by the hardware and cause program interruptions to occur (for examples, if an attempt is made to execute an instruction with an invalid operation code).
+Certain types of abnormal conditions are detected by the hardware and cause program interruptions to occur (for example, if an attempt is made to execute an instruction with an invalid operation code).
 Other abnormal conditions are detected by the software (for example, an attempt to open a data set which is not defined to the system causes an ABEND to be issued by the Open routine).

-Although the supervisor provides facilities for writing exit routines to handle specific types of interruptions and abnormal conditions, the supervisor provides for termination of your program when you request it by issuing an ABEND macro instruction, or when the control program detects a condition that will degrade the system or destroy data.
+The supervisor provides facilities for writing exit routines to handle specific types of interruptions and abnormal conditions.
+The supervisor initiates the recovery/termination process of your program when you request it by issuing an ABEND macro instruction, or when the control program detects a condition that will degrade the system or destroy data.